 Metric Name (include units) Recommended data collection protocols Spatial extent of metric monitoring Frequency/ Timing Use of metric Percent Cover of biomass by species or cover type (% ranging from 0-100) Use transects and quadrants method.
 In each quadrant determine the % of canopy cover (e.g. aerial view looking down) for each plant species. [metric relevant if the project involves marsh creation through placement of dredge spoils] Line Intersect method may be used for forested floodplain.
 At each quadrant Annually around the time of peak marsh biomass (e.g. July-August).
 Pre- and post- construction.
 Increased biomass can result in higher functioning of the marshland for resilience purposes.
 Elevation (cm) Use benchmark method with a laser level, optical level, or an RTK GPS unit.
 At each quadrant Annually in the same seasons every year (e.g. spring and fall every year) and after storm events.
-Pre- and post- construction.
+Pre- and post-construction.
 Provides range of elevation over which marsh species occur (useful for diagnosing plant failure or species shifts).
 Provides change in elevation (~ 1 cm resolution when tied to a permanent benchmark).
-Water Level, Primarily Tidal Measure water level and marsh surface elevation to the same established benchmark reference point.
-Water level can be Loggers should be installed in adjacent Measure at 5 to 15 minute intervals for at least 30 days, preferably a year.
-This measurement is needed to calculate the amount of time that the water level is greater than
+Water Level, Primarily Tidal Influence (the Measure water level and marsh surface elevation to the same established benchmark reference point.
+Water level can be measured with loggers.
+Most projects will likely only require 1 Loggers should be installed in adjacent subtidal or low Measure at 5 to 15 minute intervals for at least 30 days, preferably a year.
+Pre-construction preferred.
+This measurement is needed to calculate the amount of time that the water level is greater than the marsh surface level, e.g. inundation.
+The measure of time and/or water depths that tidal water is over the marsh surface) logger, though large projects may need more. intertidal areas. distribution of marsh plant species is determined by inundation and salinity.
+Although it is not a measure of restoration success, measures of inundation time that marsh is covered by tidal water provides valuable data on where the marsh is in the tidal frame.
+Ideally, this should be determined BEFORE the restoration.
+Water Level, Primarily River Flow Influence Measure water level and marsh surface elevation to the same established benchmark reference point.
+Water level can be measured with loggers.
+Use established river gauge or a staff gauge, surveyed into the same elevation benchmark.
+Compare onsite results (from data loggers) with river flows (from a river gauge) in order to assess hydrologic connectivity for river influence sites Nearby established water level gauge During the rainy season and should capture peak flows during the greatest extent of inundation, and may cover up to 8 months.
+This is needed to understand inundation patterns in primarily river flow influenced systems.

-&lt;sup>6 Awardees are welcome to use a method of monitoring any metric which exceeds the accuracy of the recommended monitoring method.
-Awardees are also welcome to monitor additional metrics beyond the core set of metrics listed in this document.
+$^{7}$ Awardees are welcome to use a method of monitoring any metric which exceeds the accuracy of the recommended monitoring method.